drull1000/blog/content/posts/full-osint-guide/Full-OSINT-guide.md

 Other tips:

-- Keep Email Address Private
+- Keep your email address private
-- Disable Automatic Loading of Remote Content
+- Disable automatic loading of remote content
-- Don't Share Sensitive Data via Email
+- Don't share sensitive data via email.
+You can use [onionshare](https://onionshare.org) to share sensitive files.
-- Use Aliasing / Anonymous Forwarding (ex: [SimpleLogin](https://simplelogin.io/?slref=bridsqrgvrnavso))
+- Use aliasing/anonymous forwarding (ex: [SimpleLogin](https://simplelogin.io/?slref=bridsqrgvrnavso))

 ### Encryption

-Before backing up your data in the cloud, it is critical to encrypt it.
+Before backing up your data in the cloud, it is encouraged to encrypt it.
 For that, you can use [Cryptomator.](https://cryptomator.org)

 ### Sock Puppets

 A sock puppet is a fake identity you assume on the internet so that you don't give out your real data. **This should never link back to your true identity.** Sock puppets should look real and be active online to look more legitimate.

 **You must generate a fake profile and add fake data to it.** This data should be the same across all the sock puppets' accounts.
 Remember: women are better at social engineering.
 Don't use other people's photos, because that could be easily reverse searched.
-Use something like [this person does not exist](https://thispersondoesnotexist.com).
+You can use something like [this person does not exist](https://thispersondoesnotexist.com).

 - If it is affordable to you, you should use burner phones and computers to manage the accounts.
 - Use a VPN instead of your real IP address.

-### File sharing over tor

-For sharing files in the tor network, you can use [onionshare.](https://onionshare.org)

 ## Searches

-- [Google alerts](https://google.com/alerts) can alert you of new search results.
+Now it's time to talk about search engines and how to better utilize them.
+When we are searching for something on Google, for example, it is very common to find a bunch of irrelevant and messy results.
+When we are doing an OSINT investigation, it is important to filter the good results from the bad ones.
+That's why we use something called search operators.

 ### Search operators